 ISP Optics grows Potassium Bromide (KBr) and Sodium Chloride (NaCl) crystals in-house by Kyropoulos technique.
 Typical sizes of large ingots are in diameters up to 7” by 4” in height.
-Potassium Bromide and Sodium Chloride crystals have Cubic syngony and perfect cleavability along (100) crystallographic axis which aids in the initial stages of fabrication process.
+Potassium Bromide and Sodium Chloride crystals have Cubic syngony and perfect cleavability along (100) crystallographic axis which aids in the initial stages of the fabrication process.

 Potassium Bromide (KBr) and Sodium Chloride (NaCl) are unique crystalline materials for their wide transmission range (from 0.25 to 25 microns) with no significant optical absorption lines.
 Even uncoated optical elements transmit over 90%.